 The restaurant – which was much bigger inside that anticipated – was packed the whole time we were there so perhaps I’m in the minority with my opinion on this one but I just don’t think it’s doing the image of vegetarian cuisine any favours.

 At €11.50 for a medium plate it didn’t break the bank but it wasn’t exactly cheap for what it was.

 Later that day we headed to an adorable little tea room claiming itself as “The place to be to drink the best hot chocolate”.
 We couldn’t let a claim like that go untested.

 Fortunately, The Old Chocolate House did not disappoint.
 At the top of a rickety old staircase above the cute street-facing chocolate shop are the lovely tea rooms.
 From the choice of milk, dark or white hot chocolate, we both went for milk.
 We were then presented with a bowl-sized mug of steaming milk and little chocolate-filled chocolate pots!

 You are given a little whisk and you can choose to drop the entire pot of chocolate in to your mug or slowly build up the richness with the chocolate drops.
 I used about half a pot of chocolate… and ate the rest!
 It was honestly the biggest hot chocolate I have ever seen.
 And no, I didn’t finish it.

-Because we were in Belgium and it seemed rude not to, Matt got a waffle with strawberry jam as well.
+Because we were in Belgium and it seemed rude not to, my friend got a waffle with strawberry jam as well.
 It was also on the massive side and it was sufficiently waffle-y.